askari0102/Learning/Kubernetes/README.md

 ## 13.1 What a mesh actually provides

-1. **mTLS everywhere, automatically** — every pod-to-pod connection encrypted and mutually authenticated, with certificates issued and rotated by the control plane.
+1. **mTLS between enrolled workloads** — every enrolled pod-to-pod connection encrypted and mutually authenticated, with certificates issued and rotated by the control plane.
+Enrollment is not automatic on install: you inject a sidecar or label the namespace, then set `PeerAuthentication` to `STRICT` (the default is `PERMISSIVE`, which still accepts plaintext).
 This is the #1 reason companies adopt a mesh (compliance, zero-trust).
 2. **Workload identity** — each workload gets a cryptographic identity (SPIFFE ID like `spiffe://cluster.local/ns/prod/sa/api`), and policy is written against identity, not IP.
 3. **L7 authorization** — "service A may only `POST /orders` on service B," enforced cryptographically, not by network location.
 4. **Traffic management** — per-route retries, timeouts, circuit breaking, weighted traffic shifting, fault injection, mirroring, locality-aware routing.